[GA4] BigQuery Export: Events Table Schema and Managing Dates

 Checking these details is crucial for understanding the table's metadata.

 The table ID is required when querying the GA4 data.
-This tab also monitors data storage to determine the size of the data table, to ensure data accuracy, and to manage table usage effectively, which aids in precise analysis and reporting.
+This tab also monitors data storage to determine the size of the data table, ensure data accuracy, and manage table usage effectively.

 It includes columns such as event_date, event_timestamp, event_params_key, and more.
-This tab provides an idea of the data types and structure available in the table without needing to be accessed by query.
-Checking these details is important because it helps verify data accuracy and understand the data content, ensuring the events recorded align with your expectations.
+This tab provides an idea of the data types and structure available in the table without needing to access it via query.
+Checking these details helps verify data accuracy and understand the data content, ensuring the events recorded align with your expectations.

-The Table Explorer in BigQuery is a new feature in a Preview mode, which provides an interactive way to explore table data and build queries directly from the Google Cloud console.
+The Table Explorer in BigQuery is a feature in Preview mode, which provides an interactive way to explore table data and build queries directly from the Google Cloud console.

 This feature is particularly useful for quickly viewing table schemas, selecting specific fields, and previewing data without writing SQL queries manually.
 For those working with GA4 data exported to BigQuery, the Table Explorer offers significant advantages.